-Over-allotment option shares.
+Over-allotment option 1,875,000 shares.

-Use of proceeds We estimate that net proceeds from this offering will be approximately \$ million, based on an assumed offering price of \$ per share.
-In February 2006 we intend to use at least \$75 million and up to \$100 million of the net proceeds of the offering to redeem a portion of our 7.75% senior subordinated notes due February 2008.
-We expect to use the remaining net proceeds from this offering for working capital, possible acquisitions of assets and businesses, organic growth and other general corporate purposes.
-Although we regularly evaluate potential acquisition opportunities, we currently have no definitive agreements to make any acquisitions.
+Use of proceeds We estimate that net proceeds from this offering will be approximately \$135.8 million, based on the offering price of

+\$11.50 per share.
+In March 2006 we intend to use at least \$75 million and up to \$100 million of the net proceeds of the offering to redeem a portion of our 7.75% senior subordinated notes due February 2008.
+We expect to use the remaining net proceeds from this offering for the \$18.5 million cash portion of the DSSI Acquisition, working capital, other possible acquisitions of assets and businesses, organic growth and other general corporate purposes.
+Although we regularly evaluate potential acquisition opportunities, we currently have no definitive agreements to make any acquisitions (see "Recent Developments").
 Our management has broad discretion over the allocation of the net proceeds from this offering, see "Risk Factors- Our management has broad discretion over the use of proceeds from this offering and may use the proceeds in ways that may be dilutive."